cap-js/docs/guides/providing-services.md

 #### Using the `@cds.search` Annotation {#using-cds-search-annotation}

-By default all elements of type `String` of an entity are searched.
+By default search is limited to the elements of type `String` of an entity that aren't [calculated](../cds/cdl#calculated-elements) or [virtual](../cds/cdl#virtual-elements).
 Yet, sometimes you may want to deviate from this default and specify a different set of searchable elements, or to extend the search to associated entities.
 Use the `@cds.search` annotation to do so.
 The general usage is:

 ```cds
 @cds.search: {